 So you should definitely get this CPU if you want to save more money for your video card or any other component.
 If you want to go the AMD route, then the AMD FX-6320 is the obvious choice here.
 This CPU often go on sale and you can find it for around $120-$130 some times, which is extremely cheap compared to the performance you get with it.
 It’s an 8-core processor (all physical!) with a base frequency of 3,5 GHz and an 8MB L2/L3 cache.
 THe FX-6320 uses the AM3+ socket type and has a TDP of 125W.

 If you want to beef things up a little and are willing to spend some extra cash, then the AMD FX-8350 is definitely worth looking at.
 This CPU is essentially a slightly better version of the FX-8320, since this one has a base frequency of 4,0 GHz with turbo boost up to 4,2 GHz.
 It uses the same amount of power and everything else is basically the same as well.
+Our study and tests show that this is the best AMD processor for gaming 2016.

 If you absolutely want the best CPU 2016 for gaming, multitasking, everyday work or anything else really, then Intel’s single-core performance is favored, since CPU really doesn’t do much of an impact on gaming performance, unless you’re playing Minecraft or Battlefield 4, which are CPU-intensive and a powerful CPU is favored.